davidsummers/numbers/README.md

 Surprisingly, computers don't do very well at computing arithmetic.

-They have limited precision and can't decide what the correct result is when the result falls between the numbers that can be represented by the limited precision.
+They have limited precision and can't give a correct mathematical answer when the result falls between the numbers that can be represented by the limited precision.

 In "The End of Error", Dr. John L. Gustafson presents some interesting ways this can be improved.

+This project intends to explore his solutions.

 One way is to use one bit (the least significant bit) of the number for an "Uncertain" bit which indicates that the number is not exactly the number